DefinetlyNotAI/Logicytics/README.md

 runtime, packaging, configuration, or public application-control services.
 Even with an approved subprocess capability, workers cannot invoke Logicytics, another collector, repository/package managers, or system reboot/shutdown commands.
+Generated output is registered as derived evidence by default.
+Collectors that preserve source material must explicitly register it with `evidence_kind=EvidenceKind.RAW`; its manifest record and ZIP section retain that classification across the isolated worker boundary.

 Malformed core collectors block a run.
 Malformed unselected plugins are quarantined and listed by preflight; malformed explicitly selected plugins block